Back to the blog

 Verdict:

 Opening trap.
-Very effective below 1600, but refuted in principled play.
+Highly successful till below 1600: however, it was refuted in principled play.

 Moves: